Topic: Dynamics and Equilibrium Subtopic: Friction

 Learn also:

-- What is least count of screw gauge?
+- What is pressure and units of pressure?

 - Define physical quantities?